AdminLanding

 Mobile-native operations

-Rent — Bail, Quittance, Loyer puts every recurring landlord action on a phone: generate a quittance on a train, sign a lease amendment from a hotel, message a tenant from another time zone.
+Rent puts every recurring landlord action on a phone: generate a quittance on a train, sign a lease amendment from a hotel, message a tenant from another time zone.
 Portfolio analytics, encrypted vault, eIDAS signature — all from Android.

 Bilingual UI, French documents